shivatinehzadeh/data_training/README.md

 Model training and evaluation
-Visualizing model performance using Python libraries (Matplotlib, Seaborn) A Power BI report for interactive visual exploration of the results Also I use Jupyter notebook too
+Visualizing model performance using Python libraries (Matplotlib, Seaborn) A Power BI report for interactive visual exploration of the results Also I use Jupyter notebook.